-Courtney combines her experience as a management consultant with expertise in a variety of tools and practices she has encountered in her own journey of self-development to offer coaching, facilitation, and consulting services tailored to the needs of the individuals and organizations she works with.
-Courtney is committed to helping all of us see how we unwittingly limit our lives and how to unlock more present, intentional, and richer ways of being in this world.
-Hallmarks of her approach include a warm and direct communication style; an awake mind and strong analytical skills; attentive and empathetic listening; grounding in the body; pragmatic tools and next steps; and masterful understanding of the Enneagram.
+Courtney combines her experience as a management consultant with her expertise in a variety of tools and practices (including the Enneagram) to offer coaching and consulting services tailored to the individuals and organizations she works with.
+She is committed to helping all of us see how we unwittingly limit our lives and how to unlock more present, intentional, and richer ways of being in this world.
+The best way to access her tools now is by joining her new newsletter.

 Experience

 Courtney brings a depth of experience, both professionally and personally, to her work.
-Her own journey began as a consultant at McKinsey & Co., after having graduated from Yale Law School.
-She advised organizations on strategic initiatives and led large-scale consolidation projects in the health care and nonprofit industries for more than a decade and then took time off to raise her family.
+After graduating from Yale Law School, Courtney began as a consultant at McKinsey & Co.
+She advised organizations on strategic initiatives and led large-scale consolidation projects in the health care and nonprofit industries for more than a decade, and then took time off to raise her family.
 During her time away from the workforce, Courtney began to look more deeply at the assumptions, habits, and patterns she was bringing to her life choices.

 Disciplines